Black Leather Round Base Desk Lamp

 Manufacturer: To be appraised.

-Other versions: Made in different colours and sizes and also made with a square base.
-Also exist as a floor lamp.
+Other versions: This black leather round base desk lamp was made in several colours and sizes and also made with a square base.
+It was also produced as a floor lamp.

 These lamps are most of the time attributed to Jacques Adnet, France, but they are not buy his hand.
 Sometimes attributed to Hermès (France) or Delvaux (Belgium).
 Delvaux and Hermès have made leather desk lamps, but they are different and they have always the trademark of the company pressed in the leather.
 The leather lamps designed by Jacques Adnet are different than this one.
 This lamp has more similarities with the leather Philips lamp designed by Louis Kalff.